soumya36/ThetaTurtleTrading/README.md

 pip install requests pandas openpyxl
 ```

-All three scripts import `gemini_client.py`, so keep them in the same directory.
+All scripts import `gemini_client.py`, so keep them in the same directory.

 ## Usage